oedp-comms/seekcommons-org-website/fellowship-application.md

 The Socio-Environmental Knowledge Commons (SEEKCommons) project is dedicated to building pathways for horizontal collaborations across Science and Technology Studies (STS), Open Science (OS), and socio-environmental researchers and community organizers.

-The SEEKCommons Fellowship is an initiative to bring graduates and early-career researchers with new perspectives and voices to socio-environmental research with open technologies.
+The SEEKCommons Fellowship is an initiative to bring graduate students and early-career researchers with new perspectives and voices to socio-environmental research with open technologies.
 Our program is designed to:

 - Encourage new integrative practices involving environmental and climate action research with OS practices; and
 - Provide a space for fellows and network members to connect on research issues, challenges, and solutions.